 In the mountains, it's very common to see a whole pig hung up with slices cut out.
 Or whole cuy (guinea pig) roasting on a stick.

 To live in Ecuador "you can't be afraid of a little dirt."
 (Sorry, inside joke.)
-The natural beauty of Ecuador is amazing.
-But the manners of the people is sometimes lacking.
-Nothing is thought of spitting, peeing, and worse on the street.
-And not just in deserted alleys.
-Any nook or cranny is fair game.
+The natural beauty of Ecuador is amazing, but sometimes the manners of the people is lacking.
+Nothing is thought of spitting, peeing, and worse in public.

 The saying "why do tomorrow, what you can do today" has no meaning in Ecuador.
 Everything can wait until tomorrow.